ExpressionEngine/ExpressionEngine-User-Guide/source/operations/moving.rst

 6. Verify File Permissions
 --------------------------

-The following permissions are typical for UNIX-based hosts.
-You may want to check with your host to see if more restrictive permissions can be used to allow PHP to write to files (666) and folders (777).
-On Windows servers the following will not apply, but you will need to ensure that the files and folders are writable by ExpressionEngine.
-You may need to contact your host for this.
+You need to enable write access to the following files and folders.
+In a worst-case scenario that would be ``666`` for files and ``777`` for directories.
+You should check with your web host to see if more restrictive permissions can be used to allow PHP to write to files and directories.
+See :doc:`/troubleshooting/general/file_permissions` for details.

--  Ensure the following file is set to **666**:
+-  Ensure the following file is writable:

    -  system/user/config/config.php

--  Ensure the following folders are set to **777**:
+-  Ensure the following folders are writable:

    -  system/user/cache/
    -  system/user/templates/